 Above example shows a ECOM vlan#2004.
 We have ECOM, CORP, MGMT, COLO,SECURE ECOM Networks.

 Check the vfiler count on the physical filer.
-As per standards the maximum limit for # of vfilers is 65.
+As per standards the maximum limit for # of vfilers is < 65 for 7-mode and 128 for c-DOT.
 Do not provision new vfiler if we are hitting this limit.

 Determine a vfiler name.
 Refer to section “Vfiler Naming” within the 7-mode Filer naming standards document here or “vserver Naming” within the c-DOT Filer naming standards document here